vinkla/extended-acf/README.md

 use Extended\ACF\Fields\Text;

 Group::make('Hero')
-    ->instructions('Add a hero block with title, content and image to the page.')
+    ->helperText('Add a hero block with title, content and image to the page.')
     ->fields([
         Text::make('Title'),
         Image::make('Background Image'),